co-cddo/api-catalogue/docs/getting_started.md

 such as the Table of Contents.

-Pages describing the APIs are generated dynamically from a CSV file located in the `data` directory.
+Pages describing the APIs are generated dynamically from a CSV file located in the `data/inputs` directory.
 Content for other pages is based on Markdown files located in the `source` directory.

 ## Before you start